-- Block-Style Cream Cheese: Follow my #1 cream cheese rule: choose the right cream cheese for baking.
+- Brick-Style Cream Cheese: Follow my #1 cream cheese rule: choose the right cream cheese for baking.
 Don’t reach for cream cheese spread sold in a tub.
 You know the stuff you schmear on bagels?
 Not that.
 Cream cheese in the tub is much thinner because it’s meant for spreading.
-You want the more solid blocks/bricks of cream cheese.
-The 8-ounce blocks of cream cheese are perfect for cooking and baking.
-You’ll need 4 ounces, or half of an 8-ounce block, for these soft cut-out cream cheese cookies.
+You want the more solid bricks of cream cheese.
+The 8-ounce bricks of cream cheese are perfect for cooking and baking.
+You’ll need 4 ounces, or half of an 8-ounce brick, for these soft cut-out cream cheese cookies.

 - Almond Extract: I love using almond extract in recipes like sugar cookies and butter cookies because it adds a little something extra.
 A little bit can go a long way, so stick with 1 teaspoon in this dough.
 And feel free to reduce down to 1/2 teaspoon or you can skip it entirely if you aren’t a fan.